lapinek/platform-scripting/README.Examples.md

     Legend:

     1. Import the API that allows for using the Action Interface and executing callbacks.
     2. The client-side portion can be defined directly in the body of `Decision node script for authentication trees` script.
-Provide a multiline definition of the client-side script to be executed in the user's browser.
+Provide a multiline definition of the client-side script to be executed in the user's browser:

         ```javascript
         var script = document.createElement('script'); // A